colecathcart/609Capstone/encryption_zone/GonnaCry/README.md

 # Python GonnaCry version

-This directory contains the Python original code of the GonnaCry ransomware
+This directory contains the Python *adapted* code of the GonnaCry ransomware

-**Be aware running GonnaCry/main.py GonnaCry/bin/gonnacry in your computer, it may harm.**
+**Be aware running GonnaCry/main.py GonnaCry/dist/gonnacry in your computer, it may harm.**

 # How this version works: